 My proper craft a-ha moment came when I went to Whitehorse to visit friends in 2013.
 One of their friends managed Yukon Brewing at the time, and I was introduced to the joy that is the Midnight Sun espresso stout.
 Hello!
 And thus my love for dark beers was cemented.

 And then I met an Englishman…

 Fast forward to 2016, and the Englishman (who I call The Brit) I share life and home with began home-brewing with the goal to duplicate his craft gateway beer: Driftwood Brewery’s epic Fat Tug IPA.
 For ‘research,’ he asked if I would go to a craft beer tasting room with him.
 “Why not?” was my reply.
 (P.S.
 This is an excellent date idea or option for girls’ night.)

 Our first joint tasting room experience was a tour of Central City’s amazing facilities, and we’ve since visited and re-visited breweries all over the BC Ale Trail, as well as in Seattle and the UK.
 Our initial tasting room meanderings were also the start of what I call the #pintandaflight.
 (While I prefer dark beers, I’m always keen to try different styles of beer—hence the flight—while The Brit will usually get a pint of IPA.)

-And before we moved to Victoria—where Swans Brewery has an excellent selection of in-house and guest porters and stouts—we had the extreme pleasure of living a five-minute walk away from New Westminster’s Steel & Oak Brewing who make a fab dark lager and an excellent Baltic Porter, as does Victoria’s Canoe Brewpub, come to think of it.
+And before we moved to Victoria—where Swans Brewery has an excellent selection of in-house and guest porters and stouts—we had the extreme pleasure of living a five-minute walk away from New Westminster’s Steel & Oak Brewing, makers of a fab dark lager and an excellent Baltic Porter.
+(As does Victoria’s Canoe Brewpub, come to think of it.)